Scattering from compact objects: Debye series and Regge-Debye poles: Scalar waves on a compact-object spacetime

 where $\dd\sigma^2=\dd\theta^2+\sin^2\theta\,\dd\phi^2$ is the metric on the unit $2$-sphere $S^2$.
 The exterior region $r>R$ is vacuum and is therefore Schwarzschild by Birkhoff's theorem~\cite{VojeJohansen:2005nd},

 with $M$ the total mass of the object.
 The interior functions $F(r)$ and $H(r)$ are specified by a stellar model.
-In this work we adopt, as in Ref.~\cite{OuldElHadj:2019kji}, the incompressible perfect-fluid (constant-density) model~\cite{Shapiro1983}, for which
+In this work we adopt, as in Ref.~\cite{OuldElHadj:2019kji}, the incompressible perfect fluid (constant density) model~\cite{Shapiro1983}, for which

 and the interior metric functions are